-The paper Payment Innovations, the Shadow Economy and Cash Demand of Households in Euro Area Countries uses a cointegration framework to understand the drivers of cash demand in the euro-area.
+The See Banknote paper.
+Payment Innovations, the Shadow Economy and Cash Demand of Households in Euro Area Countries uses a cointegration framework to understand the drivers of Money in physical form such as banknotes and coins. demand in the euro-area.
 Besides the traditional determinants of cash demand like transactions balances and opportunity costs, the authors concentrate on cashless payments media as substitutes to cash payments and the role of the shadow economy.
 Moreover, they also take due account of country-specific repercussions of the financial and economic crisis of 2008/09, time series properties and distinguish between small and large countries.

 The report concludes that cash holdings of euro-area households are driven by: